Deval1807/E-commerce-store/README.md

 # Storefront

-This is the repository for the User-Store of the e-commerce platform.
+This is the repository for the Frontend - Store of the e-commerce platform.
 It features a seamless UI/UX, including filters and product recommendations, an operational shopping cart, and checkout functionality.

 ## Table of Contents